sonic-net/SONiC/doc/sonic-profiling/sonic-profiling-HLD.md

 #### Functional Requirements

-- Support multiple profiles such as ENTERPRISE, DATACENTER, and future profiles.
+- Support multiple profiles such as ENTERPRISE, DATACENTER, AI, and future environments.
 - Each profile must include a predefined set of configurations optimized for its respective use case.

 ### Architecture Design